The university strives to:

 The university is designated as a Minority Serving Institution (MSI) by the Department of Education as an Asian American and Native American Pacific Islander Serving Institution (AAANAPISI).

-Again in 2023, UMass Lowell received the Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity magazine for outstanding commitment to diversity and inclusion.
+Once again in 2025, UMass Lowell has received the Higher Education Excellence and Distinction (HEED) Award from Insight Into Academia magazine for the university’s vibrant, welcoming campus.

 UMass Lowell has been recognized as a Top Employer for 2023 by Diversityjobs.com for dedication and commitment to building a diverse workforce and culture.